 When Form Meets Content

-Daughters of Lorraine Podcast Episode #11
+Daughters of Lorraine Podcast Season 2 Episode 5

 Jordan Ealey: And Jordan Ealey.
 On this podcast, we will discuss Black theatre history, conduct interviews with local and national Black theatre artists, scholars and practitioners, and discuss plays by Black playwrights that have our minds buzzing.
 So please stay tuned.

 Jordan: In his essay, Black Black Theatre in Style and Form, Black theatre scholar Errol Hill questions the form of Black theatrical practice.
 Hill writes, quote, "The process of imitation has become too ingrained for an authentic Black theatre to emerge without a conscious attempt to reject what is alien and to seek true origins by an examination of the past and an awareness of present continuities," end quote.
 Pointing out conventions such as the use of the proscenium, the employment of Black music, the nuances of Black speech, and the performance style of the Black church, Hill points out an under-theorized element of the discussion on Black theatre: its form.
 Oftentimes, Black theatre is relegated to conversations that focus solely on its content, obscuring the ways that Black artists have revolutionized the way theatre is written, devised and performed.